Lorenagubaira/getting-to-know-linux-distros/README.md

 <!-- endhide -->

+This project is meant to be done during class, and it should take no longer than 40 minutes, including the presentations.
+Each team will choose 2 of the most prominent Linux distributions and will have 5 minutes to present them to the class, do not repeat distributions, teams should talk about different distros, no team can repeat.

 ## 🌱 How to start this project?

-Create a new document to work with your partner to develop the instructions below.
+Create a new document to work with your partner or team to develop the instructions below?
 To facilitate collaborative work you can use [Google Presentations](slides.new) and then invite your partner via email to start working.

 ## 📝 Instructions